Tinkerforge/doc/en/source/Software/Brickv.rst

   to be disconnected from the stack to make the bootloader mode work correctly.
   This problem is fixed in hardware version 2.1.

-First bring the Brick into the bootloader mode.
+To flash a new firmware the Brick has to be into bootloader mode.
+Follow this steps:

-Hold the Erase button, then press the Reset button one time.
+1. Connect the Brick via USB to the PC.
+2. Press and hold the Erase button.
+3. Press and release the Reset button.
+4. Release the Erase button.

-No the blue LED should be off and the Brick should be in the bootloader mode (depending on your operating system some sort of Atmel device could be detected).
+Now all LEDs on the Brick should be off, the Brick should be in bootloader mode and a new serial port device should be detected on your PC.

 Serial Port
 """""""""""

-Start the Brick Viewer and click "Flashing":
+Start the Brick Viewer and click "Updates / Flashing":

 .. image:: /Images/Screenshots/brickv_flashing_firmware_small.jpg
    :scale: 100 %